Caliburn-Micro/caliburn-micro.github.io/documentation/Tutorials/WPF/Categories1.md

 This is the Caliburn.Micro way of implementing change notifications.
 Its use is not restricted to using it in a setter.
 Any place where you need to tell the UI that a property is changed, just call this method.

-Alternatively you can use ``NotifyOfPropertyChange("SelectedCategory");`` which may look more familiar and may be a way to help migrating an existing project to Caliburn.Micro.
+Alternatively you can use ``NotifyOfPropertyChange("CategoryName");`` which may look more familiar and may be a way to help migrating an existing project to Caliburn.Micro.
 The advantage of the lambda expression is that the compiler will detect typos for you.

 ```csharp
 protected override void OnViewLoaded(object view)